mbuczko/cerber-oauth2-provider/README.md

 ```
 Almost there.
 One missing part not mentioned yet is authorization and the way how token is validated.

-All the magic happens inside `handlers/wrap-authorized` handler which scans `Authorization` header for a token issued by Authorization Server.
+All the magic happens inside `wrap-authorized` middleware which scans `Authorization` header for a token issued by Authorization Server.
 Once token is found, requestor receives set of privileges it was asking for and request is delegated down into handlers stack.
 Otherwise 401 Unauthorized is returned.

 ``` clojure
 (require '[org.httpkit.server :as web]